Senatus consultum ultimum: Sulla

 A brief and muddled account suggests that a senatus consultum ultimum was moved by the senate, which at the time was under the domination of Lucius Cornelius Cinna's faction, against Sulla shortly before Sulla's civil war in the year 83 BC.

 Lepidus

 The next usage well-established was against the uprising of Marcus Aemilius Lepidus in 77 BC.
-This marked its normal application not against civil disturbance from within the city, but also against "an alleged external enemy, when there was no threat of violence in Rome at all".
+This marked its normal application not against civil disturbance from within the city but also against external enemies without a direct threat to Rome itself.
 Lepidus, who was governor of Transalpine Gaul, marched on Rome with an army after his reform programme was blocked by his co-consul Quintus Lutatius Catulus Capitolinus.
-After the senate was convinced at the urging of a senior senator, Lucius Marcius Philippus, that Lepidus' forces were a threat against the stability of the recently-established Sullan constitution, they moved the senatus consultum ultimum and in early 77, Catulus defeated him in battle outside Rome, forcing him to flee to Sardinia, where he was later killed in further fighting.
+After the senate was convinced at the urging of a senior senator, Lucius Marcius Philippus, that Lepidus' forces were a threat against the stability of the recently established Sullan constitution, they moved the senatus consultum ultimum and in early 77, Catulus defeated him in battle outside Rome, forcing him to flee to Sardinia, where he was later killed in further fighting.